 There are two distinct sections to the park--Lower and Upper.

 Much of Upper Park is sensitive, undeveloped canyon land and has special rules for use.
 Please follow them.
 They are imposed for the continued good health of the park and for the safety of the public.

-Various picnic areas and playing fields in Lower Park can be reserved for events and reunions of all sorts by contacting the city Parks Department at 895-4972.
+Various picnic areas and playing fields in Lower Park can be reserved for events and reunions of all sorts by contacting the city Parks Division at 898-7800.

 For outdoor exercise, Bidwell Park is a premier choice of venues.
 A significant stretch of South Park Drive is closed to automobile traffic, so bicyclists, joggers, skaters and pedestrians share the wide, paved street unbothered by motor vehicles.
 There are also multitudes of dirt trails, both in Lower and Upper Park, for jogging, mountain biking, horseback riding and hiking.

-North Park Drive is open to cars and allows vehicle access to the rustic picnic spots located all along the north side of Big Chico Creek in the Lower Park.
+Petersen Drive on the north side of the creek is open to cars and allows vehicle access to the rustic picnic spots located all along the north side of Big Chico Creek in the Lower Park.
 The park is beautiful during all times of the year, but spring brings a colorful explosion of flowers.
 Please respect the park and, most of all, enjoy.